The Best Museums in San Francisco Right Now

 Golden Gate Park

-It’s basically impossible to see all of the paintings, sculptures, carvings, and costumes at this fine art museum in one visit, so you may want to start with “Ramses the Great and the Gold of the Pharaohs,” a stunning exhibition that boasts the largest collection of Ramses II objects and Egyption jewelry to ever make its way to the States (through February 13, 2023).
-There are only a few months left to check out Faith Ringgold’s “American People'' exhibit, a colorful look at five decades of art and activism (November 27, 2022).
+It’s basically impossible to see all of the paintings, sculptures, carvings, and costumes at this fine art museum in one visit, especially if you’re also hoping to see a visiting exhibition, so plan accordingly.
+There are only a few weeks left to see “Ramses the Great and the Gold of the Pharaohs,” a stunning exhibition that boasts the largest collection of Ramses II objects and Egyptian jewelry to ever make its way to the States (until February 13, 2023).
+When that departs, there’s still plenty more reasons to visit, including “Lhola Amira: Facing the Future,” the South African’s first exhibit in the U.S. that she describes as a “constellation” rather than an “installation” and includes a newly created, site-specific spiritual portal (until December 3).
+Other exhibitions include “Sargent and Spain,” a look at the vibrant works of John Singer Sargent (February 11 – May 14, 2023), “Kehinde Wiley: An Archaeology of Silence,” a new body of painting and sculptures that confront “the silence surrounding systemic violence against Black and Brown people through the visual language of the fallen figure” (March 18 – October 15, 2023).
+Plus “Ansel Adams in Our Time,” an exhibition of over 100 works by the photographer and environmental activist shown alongside artists who influenced him (April 8 – July 23, 2023).
 If you want to take a break at any point, the cafe is open, which is also the perfect excuse to take a stroll through the Barbro Osher Sculpture Garden.

 How to visit: Visitors are encouraged to book in advance.
 GA is $15 for adults.
-“Ramses the Great” is $35.
+Special exhibits are extra and include GA.
 GA on Saturday is always free for Bay Area residents and is free for everyone on the first Tuesday of the month.

 How to visit: GA is $20 for adults.
 The museum has free admission on the first Sunday of every month and is half-price on Thursday nights after 5 pm.